AmateurIndian/Paper_Reviews/Review_1/Reshef_et_al.md

 -information-coefficient-part-ii/.
 [Accessed: 20-Jan-2019].
 ```

-For more short reviews on machine learning and data mining scientific reviews, please follow me on twitter [@SarjeelY](https://twitter.com/SarjeelY).
+For more short reviews on machine learning and data mining scientific papers, please follow me on twitter [@SarjeelY](https://twitter.com/SarjeelY).